Categories

 Shelters and Rescues Work Together

-The pet you adopted from a “no-kill” rescue might be from a “kill” shelter.
+As a matter of fact, the pet you adopted from a “no-kill” rescue might be from a “kill” shelter.
 Open intake shelters rely on the following for extra help:

-- Rescue organizations
+• Rescue organizations

-- Fosters
+• Fosters

-- Volunteers
+• Volunteers

-- Donors
+• Donors

 ACCT Philly Save Rates Are Public Record

-No one is hiding euthanasia information.
-ACCT Philly, Philly’s open intake shelter, lists dogs and cats timestamped for euthanasia on their website.
+In fact, no one is hiding euthanasia information.
+ACCT Philly, Philly’s open intake shelter, lists dogs and cats timestamped for euthanasia on their website and social media.
 ACCT includes the reason for the timestamp, as well as who can save them (either fosters, adopters, or rescues).
-Monthly save rates are also published, along with ASPCA and Best Friends Animal Society.
+You can view Live Release/Save rates broken down by month.

 Amazing People Work in Philly Too